userfrosting/learn/03.installation/01.environment/04.lando/docs.md

 tooling:
   phpunit:
     service: appserver
-    description: "Run PHP Unit tests: lando phpunit"
+    description: "Run PHP Unit tests"
-  composer:

-    # Run the `lando composer` command against the appserver from the services
-    # section above
-    service: appserver

-    # Give a nice description to describe what this does.
-    # If ommited this will default to "Run COMMAND commands" where COMMAND is
-    # composer in this case
-    description: Run composer commands

-    # Define a specific command to start with inside the container.
-If omitted
-    # this will default to the name you give the service eg composer.
-    #
-    # This can be a string or an array if you want to run multiple commands
-    # See below for a multi-command example
-#    cmd: composer --ansi
+    cmd: app/vendor/bin/phpunit
-  npm:
-    service: appserver
-  node:
-    service: appserver
-  gulp:
-    service: appserver
   redis-cli:
     service: cache
+    description: "Redis cache CLI"
+  bakery:
+    service: appserver
+    description: "UserFrosting CLI"
+    cmd: php bakery
 ```

 This configuration file creates a LAMP stack.

 If you prefer a LEMP (nginx) stack, change "lamp" to "lemp" in the `recipe` setting near the top of the file and be sure to comment out the `a2enmod headers` line in the build section for the Lando config file.
-This will enable `xdebug` for integration with your IDE.
-If you do not use xdebug, you can set `xdebug` to false in the configuration file to improve performance.
-However, since this is a local development environment, we strongly encourage you to keep it enabled!

 ### Configure UserFrosting